Kirk Cameron, Executive Director

 Liese Connell started teaching Elementary Education in 1995 and taught Elementary Music from 2004 through 2021.
 She has a Bachelor of Science in Elementary Education and is a National Board Certified Teacher in Early/Middle Childhood.
 Liese’s passion for music education was enhanced by the Orff Schulwerk approach to teaching children through music, movement, drama, and speech into lessons that are similar to a child‘s world of play.
 She is the past Treasurer, President, and Course Director of the South Florida Orff Chapter.
 Liese was the Conductor for the Honors Orff Ensemble for Spotlight on Young Musicians at the Kravis Center in Palm Beach.
 Her students have performed at local green markets, malls, and nursing/assisted living facilities, in addition to a winter and spring concert every year.
 She is delighted to come out of retirement to work with the Craddock Center to share her love of music with children.
 In her spare time she enjoys walking, gardening, and playing a variety of music instruments, including piano, guitar, ukulele, mandolin, mountain dulcimer, and zheng, to name a few.

-Kathy Thompson, Arts Specialist
+Donna Collins, Arts Specialist